Vietnam.vn - Nền tảng quảng bá Việt Nam

 Although the incident always causes certain losses, the organizers will try their best but certainly can never fix it 100%.

-“There is no scientific basis for giving extra points to students who have problems.
-The Council has worked with them and feels that although they have been disadvantaged, it will not affect their future too much.
+“There is no scientific basis for adding points to students who have problems.
+The Council has worked with them and feels that they have been disadvantaged, but it does not affect their future too much.
 Because they still have many other opportunities.
 They are still confident that they can do the test despite being affected,” Mr. Chinh affirmed.

-Mr. Chinh said he has proposed compensation for disadvantaged candidates in a spiritual sense, such as coordinating with exam cluster 9 to apologize and compensate them financially.
+Mr. Chinh said he has proposed spiritual compensation for disadvantaged candidates, such as coordinating with exam cluster 9 to apologize and financially compensate them.

-The director also added that the exam was now in its eighth year and that mistakes were “extremely few”.
+The director also added that the exam was being held for the eighth year and that mistakes were “extremely few”.
 He said that the organizing committee would try to ensure that there would be no more mistakes in the future.

 Although Dr. Nguyen Quoc Chinh shared that, many candidates felt indignant and disappointed.

-One of the 75 candidates who suffered losses contacted Dan Tri reporters and begged to retake the exam.
-The candidate said that Ho Chi Minh City University of Technology (HUTECH) had contacted him to apologize and refund his exam fee.
+One of the 75 candidates who suffered losses contacted Dan Tri reporter and begged for a retake of the exam.
+This candidate said that the Ho Chi Minh City University of Technology (HUTECH) had contacted him to apologize and refund the exam fee.

 HUTECH also offers a 50% scholarship for the entire course if the candidate wishes to register and be admitted to the school.
 However, my only wish at this time is to retake the exam to ensure fairness for my results.